Tech Companies Take A Leading Role In Warning Of Foreign Cyber Threats

 "The government doesn't have a monopoly on tracking, identifying or exposing some of these vulnerabilities," said Graham Brookie, who runs the Digital Forensic Research Lab at the Atlantic Council in Washington.
 "The threat is evolving and threats are becoming more diffuse, more complex and in some ways more open."

-The U.S. government says it welcomes help from tech companies, according to Shelby Pierson, who works for the acting director of national intelligence, Joseph MaGuire.
+The U.S. government says it welcomes help from tech companies, according to Shelby Pierson, who works for the acting director of national intelligence, Joseph Maguire.
 She was appointed last year to a newly created position that puts her in charge of coordinating election security across the intelligence community.

 "There is a whole consortium of players in this landscape which include private security firms," Pierson told NPR in an interview.
-"Those organizations will actually have deeper and technical insight into those networks before the intelligence community will."
+"Those organizations will actually have deeper and technical insight into those networks before the intelligence community will.

 "FireEye and CrowdStrike, for example, have done really good work, where based on the analysis, expertise and information analysis that they do, those are products and services that they can sell to the U.S. government."

 The cyber firm Area 1 Security said it recently detected Russian military intelligence breaking into the computer systems of Burisa.
-That's the Ukranian gas company where Hunter Biden, the son of Democratic presidential candidate Joe Biden, Hunter Biden, used to be on the board.
+That's the Ukranian gas company where Hunter Biden, the son of Democratic presidential candidate Joe Biden, used to be on the board.

 This raised suspicions that the Russians are looking for dirt on the Bidens.